ory/hydra/README.md

 Write throughput:                   807390 bytes/sec
 ```

-## Quickstart

-This section is a quickstart guide to working with Hydra.
-In-depth docs are available as well:

-* The documentation is available on [GitBook](https://ory-am.gitbooks.io/hydra/content/).
-* The REST API documentation is available at [Apiary](http://docs.hdyra.apiary.io).

 ## Feature Overview

 1. **Availability:** Hydra uses pub/sub to have the latest data available in memory.
 The in-memory architecture allows for heavy duty workloads.